TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

         See :ref:`migrate-glossary` for details about the future of the index (glossary) generation.

-5. Prevent code snippets with :file:`.rst` extension
+5. Avoid code snippets with :file:`.rst` extension

     All files with the extension :file:`.rst` will be interpreted by the new rendering, and every file that is just a code snippet placed in an external file